 Having said that, as most of you will know, I am an advocate to use multiple bookmakers to find the best price, and for acca bets this could mean hundreds of pounds difference.

-But, if I ever just want to stick a quick bet on or I’ve even not got time to check the competition, I know that whatever price bet365 give me, is going to be very competitive indeed.
+But, if I ever just want to stick a quick bet on or I’ve not got time to check the competition, I know that whatever price bet365 give me, is going to be very competitive indeed.

 Awesome betting slip

 The betting slip might seem like a strange inclusion, but it’s something that really ticks me off when bookmakers have a shoddy betting slip, especially for acca betting.

 The first thing that I really like is you can actually see the odds of the combined acca without having to input any stake amount to see the returns.
 It sounds so simple, but there are so many bookmakers that never show the actual odds, just the returns.
 And I know that you just need to type ‘1’ unit into the bet slip to see, but it’s something that should be automatic in my opinion.

 Bet365 is also awesome for acca’s as when the games from each acca starts, it shows you live scores for each game in the bet slip and also the time of the match.
 You can also click on each match to be taken to the games match centre to see the fixture in more detail.

 Don’t forget that the cash out slider that I mentioned above is also included in the bet slip, just adding to the huge range and depth of the bet365 bet slip.

 If you have read any of my strategy articles when you will know that I use the bet365 statistics section a lot.
 I love the way that you can quickly find the statistics for the game you are looking to bet on with just one click.

 With each game you can access information such as form, head to head record, league position, average goals per game, top goal scorer and also previous betting odds.
 Bear in mind that all this information is free of charge and should be invaluable to most bettors.